 2. What will be funded?

-Travel award winners will receive $1000 that they can use to support airfare, hotel, and/or meeting registration.
+Travel award winners will receive financial support that they can use for airfare, hotel, and/or meeting registration.

 3. How to apply?

 - Obtain a letter from your advisor/professor confirming that:

 - You are currently a full-time research student in good standing in a US institution and working in areas related to MoBI.